 Below are a few tips that will help you build great lists.
-These tips don’t apply to all list types, (e.g. a shopping or to-do list, a fairly simple list that doesn’t require a lot of time) but are very helpful when it comes to lists that are for new ideas, planning, and changing the way you feel about someone, something, or a situation.
+These tips don’t apply to all list types, (e.g., a shopping or to-do list, a relatively simple list that doesn’t require a lot of time) but are beneficial when it comes to lists that are for new ideas, planning, and changing the way you feel about someone, something, or a situation.

 Decide What To Create Your List On

 You can use a pen and notebook, your favorite word processor, your phone, cue cards, etc. It doesn’t really matter what you use, as long as it works for you.
 I like to use word processors, because it’s easy to print, up-to-date, and store.